ihansel/SYD_DAT_4/homework/Homework2.md

 # SYD DAT 5 Lab 2 - Visualisation and Regression

+Make sure you have completed any labs that you might have missed or didn't finish.

 ##Homework - Due July 8th, 2016

 * For the following use the github repository you made for your project.
 * Load some data you have gathered for your project into Python.